ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 - #### PDF Export
 Generates a polished, professional-looking PDF report that almost convinces people you know what you’re doing.

+- #### CSV Export

+For when the project manager says
+“Can you send this in Excel?”
+and you feel your soul physically detach from your body.

 - #### A Questionable “About” Box
 Written by me mid breakdown while actively losing faith in humanity.